Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-In the context of visualisation, saliency refers to a topological representation of the unique features of an image.
-Saliency is one of the baseline approaches for the interpretation of the deep learning models.
-The saliency method of \cite{simonyan2013deep} returns the gradients of a model for its respective inputs.
-The positive values present in the gradients show that how a small change in the input image changes the prediction.
+\paragraph*{Saliency:} In the context of visualisation, saliency refers to a topological representation of the unique features of an image.
+Saliency is one of the baseline approaches for the interpretation of deep learning models.
+The saliency method of Simonyan et al.~\cite{simonyan2013deep} returns the gradients of a model for its respective inputs.
+Positive values present in the gradients show how a small change in the input image changes the prediction.